alpineduo/alpineduo.github.io/_posts/2019-10-14-Manang-to-Letdar-DAY5.md

 Once we got to our accommodation we changed our clothes, had some food and left for a little acclimatization trek.
 We went to a stupa which didn't seem too far nor too high.
 Once we got there we continued a little further until 4745m.
 None of us had any troubles acclimatizing.
 The cherry on top was the view.
 We could see the Annapurna I, which you are actually not supposed to see from the Annapurna Circuit.
 The climb wasn't even high enough to deserve those views to be honest, we just got really lucky.

 As usually, we spend the evening playing Joker.
 Guess who won?
+(Yup, Bilal).

 {% include flexgallery id="gallery-name" caption=" - Dec 19" %}